aio-libs/aiozipkin/CONTRIBUTING.rst

 .. _GitHub: https://github.com/aio-libs/aiozipkin

-Thanks for your interest in contributing to ``aiozipkin``, there are multiple ways and places you can contribute, help on on documentation and tests very appreciated.
+Thanks for your interest in contributing to ``aiozipkin``, there are multiple ways and places you can contribute, help on on documentation and tests is very appreciated.

 To setup development environment, fist of all just clone repository::